 - I don't care at what time or where you work.
 On the other hand, I do care that you attend the meetings you have accepted, be available for your team and deliver on what's agreed.

 - I am curious by nature.
 I will ask lots of questions to try to understand a subject, approach, or process.
-Some people have found that I can feel confrontational, because I am probing so much.
-I assure you that's never my intention.
+Some people have found that I can feel confrontational, or annoying, because I am probing so much.

 - I am opinionated and passionate about what I do, this can lead to heated debates.
 Most of the time, my focus is the outcome.
 In rare occasions, my focus shifts to trying to be right (rather than the end goal).
 Please alert me when this happens.